JaySunSyn/medium-stories/README.md

 # \<medium-stories\>

-Displays the latest stories of your medium account.
+A Polymer 2 element which displays the latest stories of your medium account.

 ## Demo
 <!--